wp-plugins/wc-shipping-tikijne/readme.txt

 = 1.0 =
 Base uploaded
 = 1.1 =
 * Fix - jne_tariff.csv, There are more than 100 records in ver 1.0 are missing in database.
 File was corrupted.
 Now it is fixed.
+To refresh jne tariff, please deactivate plugin and re-activate plugin and then go to woocommerce > settings menu from your dashboard.